web-devkits/wasm2native/doc/compile_wasm_app_to_native.md

 Like a normal object file, you can link it with the auxiliary library `libvmlib` or `libnosandbox` to generate the shared library.

-> PS: when compiling auxiliary libraries, don't add the CMake flag `-DW2N_BUILD_WASM_APPLICATION=1` like in other examples, this option will exclude the main.c and wasm_application.c from the `vmlib` library build source list.
+> PS: when compiling auxiliary libraries, don't add the CMake flag `-DW2N_BUILD_WASM_APPLICATION=1` like in other examples, this option will add the main.c and wasm_application.c into the `vmlib` library build source list.

 ```bash
 # link object file and vmlib library to generate the shared library for sandbox mode